apache/apisix/doc/plugin-develop.md

    }
 ```

 Note : The priority of the new plugin cannot be the same as the priority of any existing plugin.
+In addition, plugins with a high priority value will be executed first.
+For example, the priority of basic-auth is 2520 and the priority of ip-restriction is 3000.
+Therefore, the ip-restriction plugin will be executed first, then the basic-auth plugin.

 in the "__conf/config.yaml__" configuration file, the enabled plugins (all specified by plugin name) are listed.